-On this day 1,900 years ago, Hadrian reached the city of Tyana situated at the foot of the Taurus mountains near the Cilician Gates.
+On 17 October AD 117, Hadrian reached the city of Tyana situated at the foot of the Taurus mountains near the Cilician Gates.

 We know from a fragment of an itinerary found in Rome that Hadrian left Antioch in the beginning of October AD 117 and travelled northwards towards Ancyra (modern Ankara).
 The inscription contains the places and dates of Hadrian’s journey in southern Asia Minor.

 The Emperor was travelling from Tarsus to Andabalis, via Panhormos (Pozantı), Aquae Calidae (Çiftehan), Tynna (Zeyve) and Tyana (Kemerhisar).
 On October 17 Hadrian entered Tyana, the main city of southern Cappadocia.

 Situated on a fertile plain along the main land-route to Cilicia and Syria, Tyana was already an important settlement at the time of Hadrian’s visit, with a history going back to the time of the Hittites.
 The ancient city was one of the most important cities of Central Anatolia for centuries and was known by the several names.
 It was first reported in the Hittite archives under the name of Tuwanuwa and Tawuna in the Assyrian sources.
 Xenophon, who visited the city and described it as a “worldwide, big and blessed city” (Anabasis 1.2.20), mentions it under the name of Dana.

 Its situation on that road and close to so important a pass must have rendered Tyana a place of great consequence, both in a commercial and a military point of view.
 The plain around it moreover, was extensive and fertile, and the whole district received from the town of Tyana the name of Tyanitis (Τυανῖτις, Strab. l.c.).